jhungerman/OM596CapstoneRep/ProcessNotes2.md

 	- Used SAS to convert to SAS data table

 # Data Exploration
-- Initial data set has 57 variables and 14192 observations when moved to Enterprise Miner 14.1
+- ~~Initial data set has 57 variables and 14192 observations when moved to Enterprise Miner 14.1~~
+- Data has 67 variables and 11845 observations
 - Reviewed data and determined further data cleansing was necessary.
 Move back.
+- Ran 1st regression analysis
+	- R-SQ 36%, remove records NAL Code = Disqualified
+- Ran 2nd analysis
+	- Too complex.
+R